mumble-voip/mumo/README.md

 ## Docker image
 An official docker image is available at https://hub.docker.com/r/mumblevoip/mumo.
-ALl the documentation is inside the wiki.
+All the documentation is inside the wiki.

 ## Modules for Mumble moderator
 ### Included modules
-Currently mumo comes with the following modules:
+Currently, mumo comes with the following modules:
  * ***bf2***

  Battlefield 2 game management plugin that can dynamically move players into appropriate channels and groups to fit the in-game command structure.
-This is achieved by using data gathered from Mumble's positional audio system and does not require cooperation by the game server.
+This is achieved by using data gathered from Mumble's positional audio system and does not require cooperation from the game server.

  * ***idlemove***

- Plugin for moving players that have been idle for a configurable amount of time into a idle channel.
+ Plugin for moving players that have been idle for a configurable amount of time into an idle channel.
 Optionally the players can be muted/deafened on move.

  * ***onjoin***